How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 How to monitor your child's phone usage

-There are various ways to monitor your child’s phone usage.
-Apple has built-in settings, while Google Family Link allows you to set up controls for free.
-Each allows you to set rules, screen time limits, content filters, web filtering, and other usage factors.
-However, they don’t offer some advanced features (like alerts for identity theft or online predators), which some parents may want.
+There are various ways to monitor your child's phone usage.
+Apple has Screen Time, a built-in set of controls, while Google Family Link lets you set up controls for Android devices for free.
+Each lets you set rules, screen time limits, content filters, web filtering, and other usage factors.
+However, they don't offer advanced features (such as alerts for identity theft or online predators), which some parents may want.

 Good parental controls can send you content alerts that let you know if your child is talking about or engaging with self-harm content, as well as child predators, groomers, cyberbullying, and other concerning things that happen online.